 - they were not granted a period of leave to leave or that period has expired, and

 Expiry of the Schengen visa

 A suspension of deportation can be claimed from nationals of certain states for humanitarian or international law reasons.
 In addition, an actual impossibility, e.g. due to travel disruptions and inability to be transported due to an illness of the person obliged to leave the country, or a legal impossibility can intervene in the case of the protection of fundamental rights of the person obliged to leave the country, which predominates in the individual case.
-If a deportation is suspended (or will be suspended) for these reasons, the criminal offences are not completely fulfilled and the person obliged to leave the country does not make themself liable to prosecution.
-In order to check whether such a reason for suspension applies in your case, it is recommended that you engage a lawyer for immigration and residence permit law.
+If deportation is suspended (or will be suspended) for these reasons, the criminal offences are not completely fulfilled, and the person obliged to leave the country does not make themself liable to prosecution.
+To check whether such a reason for suspension applies in your case, it is recommended that you engage a lawyer for immigration and residence permit law.

-Furthermore, the criminal offence of § 95 (1) German Residence Act would have to have been committed intentionally.
+Furthermore, the criminal offence of § 95 (1) German Residence Act would have been intentionally committed.
 In particular, the offender must know that they are in Germany without the required residence title.
 If they erroneously think that they have a corresponding residence permit, the exclusion of intent can be asserted on the grounds of an error.
 This can have a great impact on criminal sentencing.
 In all questions regarding the criminal offence of § 95 (1) German Residence Act upon expiry of your Schengen visa, you can rely on a comprehensive defence and advice from our lawyers for criminal law and residence law.

 Penalties for Overstaying a Schengen Visa